 - Higher pension fund contributions may result in reduced council spending, which in turn could affect the resources available for council services, and/or greater pressure on council tax levels; - Contributions which colleges and universities pay to the Fund will therefore not be available to pay for providing education; and - Other employers will provide various services to the local community, perhaps through housing, charitable work, or contracting council services.
-If they are required to pay more in pension contributions to the LGPS then this may affect their ability to provide the local services at a reasonable cost.
+If they are required to pay more in pension contributions to the LGPS then this may affect their ability to provide the local services.

-Whilst all this is true, it should also be borne in mind that:
+It should be borne in mind that:

-- The Fund provides invaluable financial security to local families, whether to those who formerly worked in the service of the local community who have now retired, or to their families after their death; - The Fund must have the assets available to meet these retirement and death benefits, which in turn means that the various employers must each pay their own way.
-Lower contributions today will mean higher contributions tomorrow: deferring payments does not alter the employer's ultimate obligation to the Fund in respect of its current and former employees; - Each employer will generally only pay for its own employees and ex-employees (and their dependants), not for those of other employers in the Fund;
+- The Fund provides invaluable financial security to families, whether to those who formerly worked in the service of the community who have now retired, or to their families after their death; - The Fund must have the assets available to meet these retirement and death benefits, which in turn means that the various employers must each pay their own way.
+Lower contributions today may mean higher contributions tomorrow: deferring payments does not alter the employer's ultimate obligation to the Fund in respect of its current and former employees; - Each employer will generally only pay for its own employees and ex-employees (and their dependants), not for those employees of other employers in the Fund;

 - The Fund strives to maintain reasonably stable employer contribution rates where appropriate and possible.
-However, a recent shift in regulatory focus means that solvency within each generation is considered by the Government to be a higher priority than stability of contribution rates; - The Fund wishes to avoid the situation where an employer falls so far behind in managing its funding shortfall that its deficit becomes unmanageable in practice: such a situation may lead to employer insolvency and the resulting deficit falling on the other Fund employers.
-In that situation, those employers' services would in turn suffer as a result; and - Council contributions to the Fund should be at a suitable level, to protect the interests of different generations of council tax payers.
-For instance, underpayment of contributions for some years will need to be balanced by overpayment in other years; the council will wish to minimise the extent to which council tax payers in one period are in effect benefitting at the expense of those paying in a different period.
+However, a recent shift in regulatory focus means that solvency within each generation is considered by the Government to be a higher priority than stability of contribution rates; - The Fund wishes to avoid the situation where an employer falls behind in managing its funding shortfall that its deficit becomes unmanageable in practice. - The Fund wishes to avoid employer insolvency and the risk of any resulting deficit falling on the other Fund employers.
+In that situation, those employers' services would in turn suffer as a result; and - Employer contributions to the Fund should be at a suitable level, to protect the interests of different generations.
+For instance, underpayment of contributions for some years will need to be balanced by overpayment in other years; the Fund will wish to minimise the extent to which service recipients in one period are in effect benefitting at the expense of those in a different period.

 Overall, therefore, there is clearly a balance to be struck between the Fund's need for maintaining prudent funding levels, and the employers' need to allocate their resources appropriately.

 The Fund achieves this through various techniques which affect contribution increases to various degrees (see 3.1).
-In deciding which of these techniques to apply to any given employer, the Administering Authority takes a view on the financial standing of the employer, i.e. its ability to meet its funding commitments over the relevant time horizon.
+In deciding which of these techniques to apply to any given employer, the Fund takes a view on the financial standing of the employer, i.e. its ability to meet its funding commitments over the relevant time horizon.

-The Administering Authority will consider a risk assessment of that employer using a knowledge base which is regularly monitored and kept up-to-date.
-This database will include such information as the type of employer, its membership profile and funding position, any guarantors or security provision, material changes anticipated, etc.
+The Fund will risk assess employers using a knowledge base that is regularly monitored and kept up-to-date.
+This assessment will include such information as the type of employer, its membership profile and funding position, any guarantors or security provision, material changes anticipated, etc.

-For instance, where the Administering Authority has reasonable confidence that an employer will be able to meet its funding commitments, then the Fund will permit options such as stabilisation (See 3.3 Note (b)) a longer time horizon relative to other employers, and/or a lower probability of achieving their funding target.
+Where the Fund has reasonable confidence that an employer will be able to meet its funding commitments, the Fund will permit options such as stabilisation (See 3.3 Note (b)) over a longer time horizon relative to other employers, and/or a lower probability of achieving their funding target.
 Such options will temporarily produce lower contribution levels than would otherwise have applied.
 This is permitted in the expectation that the employer will still be able to meet its obligations for many years to come.